giovanni-angeli/pyjamapeople/README.md

-a simple but fully featured example of how to use **tornado**, **asyncio** and **websocket** together to build an application delagating the frontend UI to a browser, local or remote, without the limits of the http dialogs.
+a simple but fully featured example of how to use **tornado**, **asyncio** and **websocket** together to build an application delagating the frontend UI to a browser, local or remote, without the limits of the http dialog.

 TAGS: tornado asyncio websocket